-SPRING & SUMMER WORKSHOPS ARE HERE
+SUMMER WORKSHOPS ARE HERE

-April 10, 2025 | News
+June 10, 2025 | News

-Le Petit Théâtre du Vieux Carré is excited for our spring and summer 2025 education program workshops!
+Le Petit Théâtre du Vieux Carré is excited for our summer 2025 education program workshops!
 Along with the Student Matinee Series that provides complimentary tickets to Le Petit productions to schools without access in the Greater New Orleans area, the Young Conservatory and Workforce Development Program are expanding options for interested students to train in all aspects of theatre arts.

 “Educating young people has been central to Le Petit’s mission for over 100 years.
 We are thrilled to continue this long tradition of involving students in creating theatre and developing the next generation of live theatre performers, technicians, and connoisseurs.”